dipro-ghosh/ScriptXeno.github.io/_posts/2025-05-04-achieve-github-badge-with-ease.md

 - `git commit`
 - `git push`

-And yes, it logs everything so you know what happened and when.
+> And yes, it logs everything so you know what happened and when.
+{:.prompt-info }

 ### **Full Pull Request Cycle with GitHub CLI**